pulumi/docs/reference/programming-model.md

 In cases where the two proprties above are not required, and where it would be useful to be able to precisely specify the name, it is typically possible to provide a `name: ` argument to the resource inputs to specify an explicit cloud-provider name.
 For resources that may need to be replaced, this will often require also specifying `deleteBeforeReplace: true` in the resources's `ResourceOptions`.

-## Resource outputs {#outputs}
+## Outputs {#outputs}

 Outputs are a key part of how Pulumi tracks dependencies between resources.
-Because the values of Outputs are not available until resources are created, these are represented using a special [`Output`][pulumi.Output] type which internally represents two things:
+Because the values of Outputs are not available until resources are created, they are represented using a special [`Output`][pulumi.Output] type which internally represents two things:
 1. An eventually available value of the output
 2. The dependency on the source(s) of the output value